-Hoyoung Huh, M.D., Ph.D. is our Lead Director and Bernard Coulie, M.D., Ph.D. is our President and Chief Executive Officer, hence the roles of Lead Director or Chairman and the Chief Executive Officer and President are separated.
-We believe that separating these positions allows our Chief Executive Officer to focus on setting the overall strategic direction of the company, expanding the organization to deliver on our strategy and overseeing our day-to-day business, while allowing a lead director of the board to lead the board of directors in its fundamental role of providing strategic advice.
-Our board of directors recognizes the time, effort, and energy that the Chief Executive Officer is required to devote to his position in the current business environment, as well as the commitment required to serve as our lead director, particularly as the board of directors' oversight responsibilities continue to grow.
-While our bylaws and corporate governance guidelines do not require that our lead director and chief executive officer positions be separate, our board of directors believes that having separate positions is the appropriate leadership structure for us at this time and demonstrates our commitment to good corporate governance.
+Hoyoung Huh, M.D., Ph.D. is our Lead Director and Bernard Coulie, M.D., Ph.D., MBA is our President and Chief Executive Officer, hence the roles of Lead Director or Chairman and the Chief Executive Officer and President are separated.
+We believe that separating these positions allows our Chief Executive Officer to focus on setting the overall strategic direction of the company, expanding the organization to deliver on our strategy and overseeing our day-to-day business, while allowing a lead director of the Board to lead the Board in its fundamental role of providing strategic advice.
+Our board of directors recognizes the time, effort, and energy that the Chief Executive Officer is required to devote to his position in the current business environment, as well as the commitment required to serve as our lead director, particularly as the Board's oversight responsibilities continue to grow.
+While our bylaws and corporate governance guidelines do not require that our lead director and chief executive officer positions be separate, our Board believes that having separate positions is the appropriate leadership structure for us at this time and demonstrates our commitment to good corporate governance.